-Step 5 • Align the gasket cartridge so that the armor is centered under the gap in the shell.
-Snap bolts into place on top of receiver lugs.
+Step 5 • Snap bolts into place on top of receiver lugs.
 Make sure the gasket has seated itself flat onto the pipe face.
 Tighten nuts finger tight.
 Rotate clamp into position and center the bolts over the crack or hole being repaired (check reference marks).